 Toy Directive correctly applied: These requirements result for your CE-compliant product

 Directive 2009/48/EC on the safety of toys establishes strict safety criteria for toys marketed in the EU.
-It replaces the previous Directive 88/378/EEC and takes into account technological developments and previously unknown safety aspects.
+It replaces the previous Directive 88/378/EEC and considers technological developments and previously unknown safety aspects.
 This policy ensures that toys meet both general (such as health and safety risks for children and caregivers) and special risks (such as physical, chemical, electrical).
 The scope of the Directive includes toys intended for children under 14 years of age, with exceptions such as playground equipment for public use, gaming machines for public use, toy steam engines, toy-like products with internal combustion engines and certain catapults and slings.
-In addition to the Toy Safety Directive, manufacturers must observe the technical details in harmonised standards such as EN 71 and EN 62115, as the Directive lays down basic safety requirements but technical details are specified in these standards.
+In addition to the Toy Safety Directive, manufacturers must observe the technical details in harmonized standards such as EN 71 and EN 62115, as the Directive lays down basic safety requirements but technical details are specified in these standards.

 CE marking of toys